This HAS To Be Normal

 Laura Ingraham didn't give a Nazi salute back in 2016, even though she did, because she can't have.

-The Nazis at the boat show are an outlier and an unwelcome fringe, even though they aren't, because they have to be.
+The Nazis at the boat parade are an outlier and an unwelcome fringe, even though they aren't, because they have to be.

 Donald Trump isn't a racist, even though he is, because he can't be.
 The same goes for his corruption, his criminality, the proved fact that he is a rapist, his bullying, his profound ignorance and his repugnant cruelty, his unsuitability for office, his traitorous dealings with foreign enemies, his attempt to overthrow democracy, his threats, his love of and aspiration to dictatorship, his lies, his lies, his lies, his lies.